The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 Which types of surfaces should you be most concerned about when it comes to helping prevent the spread of each of these viruses?

-It’s important to establish healthy habits that you can sustain through fall/winter and beyond to protect yourself and your family from seasonal respiratory viruses like influenza, the common cold and RSV.
-We tapped Dr. Eva Beaulieu, a board-certified internal medicine hospitalist, to share her top tips.
+It’s important to establish healthy habits that you can sustain through fall/winter and beyond to help protect yourself and your family from seasonal respiratory viruses like influenza, the common cold and RSV.

-• Healthy Hygiene: Establish good hygiene habits, like washing your hands with warm water and soap for at least 20 seconds and avoiding touching your eyes, nose or mouth with unwashed hands.
-When my kids were little, we would practice singing their A-B-Cs while handwashing, which takes about 20 seconds.
+• Establish good hygiene habits, like washing your hands with warm water and soap for at least 20 seconds and avoiding touching your eyes, nose or mouth with unwashed hands.

-• Full Body Health: Take care of your physical health by getting a good night’s sleep, staying hydrated and maintaining a balanced diet.
-These healthy habits can help protect your body and strengthen your immunity so you’re more able to fight back against viruses.
+• Take care of your physical health by getting a good night’s sleep, staying hydrated and maintaining a balanced diet.